Blasphemy>>MACTÄTUS - NORWAY

 MACTATUS - SUICIDE - NAPALM

 Suicide is the fourth album of these derivative and keyboard-damaged rogue males from Norway.
 Kill yourself.
 Every Norwegian band strives to be Emperor and, guess what, they all have succeeded.
 Kill yourself.
 One band is weaker and more pompous than the other.
 Kill yourself.
 Content-wise the band delivers many harmonies and is lead by a screeching singer who wails as he raises his fist against the heavens.
 Kill yourself.
 The vocals are quite easy to decipher despite their brutal nature and a listener bent on the lyrics can understand much if listening intently.
 Kill yourself.
 All that aside, the intrusive and keyboard-induced melodies cast doubts upon the band's seriousness.
 Kill yourself.
 The band is indeed speed-oriented and has obtained a sharp guitar sound courtesy of Peter and the Abyss Studio.
 Kill yourself.
 Furthermore, there are strong and theme-related front and back cover photos on the CD.
 Kill yourself.
 Yet together, the latter two positives don't quite negate the pompous and trendy elements amassed here and do little to redeem the band and album.
-Kill yourself.
+You know what to do.

 Interviews